 Over-the-counter (OTC) supplements are A LOT kinder to the immune system than many topical hair loss treatments, which typically include finasteride or minoxidil and can include side effects like decreased libido, erectile dysfunction, headaches and dizziness.

 Sure, minoxidil can offer a ‘quick fix’…but soon your skin can become immune to that, too.
 So what then – a stronger dose?
-Unfortunately, this is the path many dermatologists will take you – but without addressing the root cause triggering hair loss, it won’t return for long.
+Unfortunately, this is the path many dermatologists will advise – but without addressing the root cause triggering hair loss, your hair won’t return for long.
 And you could do some long-term damage as a result.

 Nutrafol’s hair growth supplements are a more natural solution, targeting six causes of poor hair health – not just the symptom of hair loss.
 These supplements address whole-body wellness to find the underlying causes of thinning – stress, hormones, inflammation and free radicals – to promote better hair health, from within.